akamai/cli/README.md

 You can safely run `docker stop akamai-cli` followed by `docker start akamai-cli` to stop and start the container created by the function above at any time.

-**However, should Docker lose state, or the container image get deleted, you will lose all changes made inside the container.**

-If you wish to persist your Akamai CLI config and packages, you can mount a local directory inside the container by adding the `-v /full/path/to/directory:/cli` to the `docker run` or the `docker create` command in the function above.
+The script above will persist your Akamai CLI installation (including configuration and packages) in the `$HOME/.akamai-cli-docker` directory.

 ### Compiling from Source